 6. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the complaint, the complainant should make a written complaint.
-If the complainant is a member of staff, the complaint should be submitted to the Head of HR.
-If the complainant is a student, the complaint should be submitted first to the Fellow for Welfare who will then communicate it to the Head of HR.
-In cases where it is not immediately clear to whom a complaint should be addressed, or if the complainant feels it is not appropriate to approach the Head of HR, or wishes to make a complaint against the Head of HR, advice may be sought from College Harassment Advisors/Fellow for Welfare.
-Students and staff can seek support from College Harassment Advisors throughout the complaints process.
-If the student or staff member does not feel comfortable contacting a College Harassment Advisor, they can contact the Harassment Line for details of another advisor (Tel.
-01865 270760 or e-mail harassment.line@admin.ox.ac.uk).
+The complaint should be submitted to the Head of HR.
+In cases where it is not immediately clear to whom a complaint should be addressed, or if the complainant feels it is not appropriate to approach the Head of HR, or wishes to make a complaint against the Head of HR, advice may be sought from a harassment advisor or the Head of Student Wellbeing.
+For details of support available, see opening paragraphs.